Connect your Fulfillment account, send orders to your Fulfillment provider, add Fulfillment SKUs to product records.

 To update the Fulfillment SKU for multiple products at once, use the Product CSV import process.
 Enter the Fulfillment SKU into the FillSku field in your CSV.

-To view the fulfillment status, head over to the Shipments tab, then select the Fulfillments from the left hand sidebar.
+To view the fulfillment status, go to the Shipments tab, then select the Fulfillments from the left hand sidebar.

-We receive incremental updates from Shipwire or FBA regarding the order status> However, you can also select one or many orders and click Update Status(es) for the most up to date status.
+We receive incremental updates from our integrated fulfillment providers about the shipment status.
+However, you can also select one or many orders and click Update Status(es) for the most up to date status.